Earth Observation Day

 Support for Teachers and How to Get Involved

 One of the unique features of Earth Observation Day is that AmericaView scientists, all of whom are experts in remote sensing and related geospatial technologies, are available to support teachers in their respective states.
 Pre-service teachers learning to use GPS receivers during an Earth Observation Day event in West Virginia.
-Support can come in various ways, either by answering questions about the lessons and activities, or by pointing teachers toward other resources, or by offering to talk with students in the classroom.
+Support can come in various ways, either by answering questions about the land cover lessons, or by pointing teachers toward other resources, or by offering to talk with students in the classroom.
 AmericaView scientists are committed to helping their state’s K-12 teachers as they expand their horizons and begin to integrate remote sensing as a fun, informative, and engaging teaching tool in their classrooms.
-For information about K-12 use of Landsat images on Earth Observation Day, October 14, 2015, contact by email or call him at 724-938-4255.
-A 2013 ‘white paper’ explaining Earth Observation Day in more detail is available here.
+For information about K-12 use of Landsat images on Earth Observation Day, October 11, 2016, contact either by email or call him at 724-938-4255 or by email or call her at 865-456-4498.
+A 2013 white paper explaining Earth Observation Day in more detail is available here.